gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 - much quicker to create thread than process
 - thread programming is supoted by POSIX

-#### POSIX
-- portable operating system interface
-- provides system calls for using threads or processes
-- has real time extensions

 #### Disadvantages of threads
 - need of synchronization
     - if by accident you modify some values, there will not be cross thread synchronization